Impacted by COVID-19?

 The Kentucky Homeownership Protection Center, established in 2008 to address the foreclosure crisis in Kentucky, offers assistance to homeowners in need.
 It is a multiorganizational partnership administered by Kentucky Housing Corporation in cooperation with the Department of Financial Institutions to provide struggling homeowners free assistance and advice to get them back on track.

-If you are currently delinquent on your home loan or in danger of becoming delinquent, do not risk losing your home.
-Options are available.
-Click on the Get Help button or call the toll free number to schedule an appointment.
+If you are delinquent on your home loan or in danger of becoming delinquent, click Apply for Assistance or call 866-830-7868 to schedule an appointment.